Al-Qaeda in Yemen claims deadly naval base shooting in Florida - Mash Viral

 A suspected US drone attack destroyed a building with Al-Qaeda militants in East Yemen last week.
 President Donald Trump has retweeted a number of tweets and media reports that seemed to provide confirmation for the strike that killed al-Rimi.

-Katz also said that AQAO did not state “May Allah protect him” regarding al-Rimi, as the releases usually do. “(This) adds even more suggestion that he is indeed being murdered,” she tweeted.
+Katz also said that AQAP did not state “May Allah protect him” regarding al-Rimi, as the releases usually do. “(This) adds even more suggestion that he is indeed being murdered,” she tweeted.

-Al-Rimi was one of the founders of AQAP.
-He became the leader of the group after Nasser al-Wahishi was murdered in an American drone attack in 2015.
+Al-Rimi was one of the founders of AQAP and became the leader of the group after Nasser al-Wahishi was killed in an American drone attack in 2015.